LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     ```
 8. Now we should be able to receive a response from our chatbot.
 The Messenger application supports tabular data, hyperlinks and a full set of emoji in the message.
 You can type ```/complex_message``` message into a Chatroom to see an example.
     ![Figure-7](images/eikon_msg_complex_msg.png "Complex message")
+9. The Messenger Bot API can retrieve sender information when user sends a message in to a Chatroom.
+You can test by sending ```hello``` message in to a Chatroom to see an example.

 ## <a id="running-debug"></a>Running demo applications with debug log
 You can enable the REST and WebSocket application debug log level via ```log_level = logging.WARN``` application source code statement.The supported values are *logging.WARN* and *logging.DEBUG* levels.